TelenorStartIoT/fipy-dev-kit-dht11/README.md

 ### 2.1 Download Example Code

-You can download the example code from here: (addlink to program)
+You can download the example code from [here](https://github.com/TelenorStartIoT/fipy-dev-kit-dht11).

 You should choose the "Download ZIP" option in the "Clone or Download" button pop-up.
 This will download a ZIP archive with the example code.